FasterXML/jackson/README.md

 ## Jackson Project Home @github

 This is the Home Page of Jackson Project; formerly known as the standard JSON library for Java (or JVM platform in general), or, as the "best JSON parser for Java".
 Or simply as "JSON for Java".

-But more than that, Jackson is a suite of data-processing tools for Java (and JVM platform), including the flagship streaming [JSON](https://en.wikipedia.org/wiki/JSON) parser / generator library, matching data-binding library (POJOs to and from JSON) and additional data format modules to process data encoded in
+More than that, Jackson is a suite of data-processing tools for Java (and JVM platform), including the flagship streaming [JSON](https://en.wikipedia.org/wiki/JSON) parser / generator library, matching data-binding library (POJOs to and from JSON) and additional data format modules to process data encoded in